VadimSquorpikkor/AtomtexStickers_VBA/README.md

 # AtomtexStickers_VBA
-for made stickers wiyh Corel Draw
+for made stickers with Corel Draw